Leadership

 Sharon McMicking – Secretary

 Sharon joined the board of Mzuri Wildlife Foundation to help protect and care for the wildlife, land, and water that have enriched her life and to help preserve these experiences so that others will cultivate a love of the outdoor world and feel compelled, as she does, to protect it.
-She and Bennett reside in Winsor, California and have two grown children.

 M. Kevin Destruel